danpassy/Smart_Waste_Bin_Project/README.md

 ### Dedicated Mobile Application
 The data collected by the system is also accessible through a dedicated mobile application.
 This app allows users to view the fill levels of the bins in real-time, thus facilitating remote management and planning of collection interventions.

-# TOF Distance Measurement Project version 0.0.1
+# TOF Distance Measurement And LCD Display  version 0.0.1

 ## Project Description - version 0.0.1
 This first step of this project implements a real-time distance measurement system using the integrated Time-of-Flight (TOF) sensor on the STM32 B-U585I-IOT02A board.
 The system displays the fill level percentage on an I2C LCD screen and through serial communication.
 T